vert-x3/vertx-web/README.md

 # Apex

-Route Matching and HTTP/REST support for Vert.x
+Apex is a set of building blocks for building HTTP and HTTP/REST web applications with Vert.x.